Booker scores 27 points, Suns beat Wizards 125-112 in return

 Still, Washington began the restart just 1 1/2 games out of earning a play-in situation.

-Phoenix entered the bubble with long-shot odds to make the Western Conference playoffs —- six games behind eighth-place Memphis.

 Phoenix went on a 16-0 run in the second quarter and led 67-52 at the break.
-The Suns made all 21 of their free throws in the first half.

 Washington scored the first seven points of the second half, but Phoenix held on and led 89-81 at the end of the third quarter.

 Washington made a final push.
 Shabazz Napier hit a 3-pointer and was fouled with 4:26 remaining.
 His free throw cut Phoenix’s lead to 111-104.
 The Suns answered, with back-to-back 3-pointers by Booker and Ricky Rubio pushing the advantage to 15.